appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 |------|----------|
 |  `Boolean` |   Yes   |

-enables the AI q-n-a screen displaying AI generated answers to the entered query.
+enables the ability to ask questions with SearchBox and display AI generated answers from within SearchBox component itself.
 Defaults to `false`.

 ### AIConfig